erasmus-without-paper/ewp-specs-architecture/README.md

  * If a single EWP Host changes its certificate, but forgets to update its manifest, then only this single EWP Host will be affected.

- * You may delegate handling some of your API requests directly to a third party (no proxy needed), but still keep the client credentials for yourself (the third party won't be able to perform requests in the EWP Network unless is has control over your manifest).
+ * You may delegate the duty of serving some of your APIs directly to a third party (no proxy needed), but still keep the client credentials for yourself (the third party won't be able to perform requests in the EWP Network unless is has control over your manifest).